Edited by: Keri Stooksbury

 JFK is a rectangular shape with a spaghetti junction of roads on the inside of the airport, connecting I-678 and JFK Expressway to the 5 terminals.

-Terminals 1, 4, 5, 7, and 8 are still active, with Terminals 3 and 6 having been demolished years ago to make way for expansion projects and Terminal 2 closed with Delta’s expansion into Terminal 4.
+Terminals 1, 4, 5, 7, and 8 are still active, with Terminals 3 and 6 having been demolished years ago to make way for expansion projects.
+The upcoming JFK renovation project will create a new Terminal 1, which will combine the current and former sites of Terminal 1, 2, and 3.

-Terminal 1 has 12 gates and 4 areas: the departure level has check-in desks; the mezzanine level has a food court; the concourse level has the security checkpoint, airline lounges, shops, restaurants, and departure gates; the arrivals level has baggage claim, immigration, access to ground transportation, and an array of other services.
+Terminal 1 has 14 gates numbered 1 to 4, 5A, 5B, 6, 7A, 7B, 8, 9, and 8 to 12.
+The terminal has 4 areas: the departure level has check-in desks; the mezzanine level has a food court; the concourse level has the security checkpoint, airline lounges, shops, restaurants, and departure gates; the arrivals level has baggage claim, immigration, access to ground transportation, and an array of other services.

-Terminal 4 has 31 gates split across 2 concourses — Concourse A and Concourse B. The terminal consists of 4 areas: the departure level has check-in desks and airline lounges; the concourse level has a security checkpoint, a pet relief area, shops, bars, restaurants, and most departure gates; level 2 has gates B42 to B51; the arrivals level has baggage claim, a restaurant, and a takeaway food stall.
+Terminal 4 is located at the south side of the airport and has 43 gates split across 2 concourses — Concourse A and Concourse B. The terminal consists of 4 areas: the departure level has check-in desks and airline lounges; the concourse level has a security checkpoint, a pet relief area, shops, bars, restaurants, and most departure gates; the arrivals level has baggage claim, a restaurant, and a takeaway food stall.
+A temporary Delta Sky Club Express is located to the right of the TSA security checkpoint.

 Terminal 7 has 10 gates and 3 areas.
-The departure level has check-in desks and the security checkpoint; the concourse level has a food court, shops, the British Airways Concorde Lounge, pet relief areas, and departure gates; the arrivals level has baggage claim, a couple of shops and kiosks, and access to ground transportation.
+The departure level has check-in desks and the security checkpoint; the concourse level has a food court, shops, the Alaska Lounge, pet relief areas, and departure gates; the arrivals level has baggage claim, a couple of shops and kiosks, and access to ground transportation.

-Traveling between terminals at JFK is quick and easy by riding the AirTrain or Delta’s JFK Jitney shuttle buses.
+Traveling between terminals at JFK is quick and easy by riding the AirTrain.

 The AirTrain is free to ride for all passengers connecting between airport terminals, Federal Circle, or Lefferts Boulevard stations (fees for travel outside of this area are detailed in the transport section below).